ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ### Layout for Large Card

+This tutorial focuses on the CSS you need to create a desktop layout for the large cards.

 {{< vimeo 394665434 >}}

 ### Layout for Issue Cards

+This tutorial focuses on the CSS you need to create a desktop layout for the issue cards.

 {{< vimeo 394666396 >}}

 ### Layout for Header

+This tutorial focuses on the CSS you need to create a desktop layout for the header.

 {{< vimeo 394668997 >}}

 ### Main Finishing Touches

+This tutorial focuses on the CSS you need to put the finishing touches on the main section of your site.

 {{< vimeo 394705065 >}}

 ### Footer HTML and CSS

+This tutorial focuses on the HTML and CSS you need to create a footer.

 {{< vimeo 394705337 >}}

+### Navigation HTML

+This tutorial focuses on the HTML you need to create a navbar.

+{{< vimeo 394817708 >}}

+### Navigation Desktop CSS

+This tutorial focuses on the CSS you need to create a desktop navbar.

+{{< vimeo 394817467 >}}

+### Navigation Mobile CSS

+This tutorial focuses on the CSS you need to create a mobile navbar.
+Please make sure to watch this video until the end.
+I made a small mistake by using absolute positioning instead of fixed positioning.
+I explain the fix (changing two property values) at the end of the video.

+{{< vimeo 394817880 >}}

+### Navigation JavaScript

+This tutorial focuses on the JavaScript you need to create a navbar.

+{{< vimeo 394818683 >}}

+### Customize and Zip

+This tutorial focuses on filling out the project with your own content and zipping it up to turn in on Sakai.

+{{< vimeo 394819021 >}}

+### Deploy

+This tutorial focuses on deploying your project to your own website.

+{{< vimeo 394819095 >}}